When you think about your company’s future what comes to your mind? The goals, objectives, initiatives and obviously the pathways to achieve them.

 Talent management is a continuous and systematic process that focuses mainly on:

 Retaining the person to achieve long term business objectives.

-However, to succeed in having a good talent management program in your organisation you need to have the right components.
-Components that make up great talent management in your organisation.
+However, to succeed in having a good talent management program in your organization you need to have the right components.
+Components that make up great talent management in your organization.

 Let us delve in the components of talent management that are required to make it work.